1968 United States presidential election: Other parties and candidates

 Also on the ballot in two or more states were black activist Eldridge Cleaver (who was ineligible to take office, as he would have only been 33 years of age on January 20, 1969) for the Peace and Freedom Party; Henning Blomen for the Socialist Labor Party; Fred Halstead for the Socialist Workers Party; E. Harold Munn for the Prohibition Party; and Charlene Mitchell – the first African-American woman to run for president, and the first woman to receive valid votes in a general election – for the Communist Party.
 Comedians Dick Gregory and Pat Paulsen were notable write-in candidates.
 A facetious presidential candidate for 1968 was a pig named Pigasus, as a political statement by the Yippies, to illustrate their premise that "one pig's as good as any other".

 General election

+Polling aggregation

+The following graph depicts the standing of each candidate in the poll aggregators from April 1968 to Election Day.